Freelancer Take-Home Pay Simulator (Japan) — Income Bracket Quick Reference

-Calculate take-home income after National Health Insurance, National Pension, income tax, and resident tax are deducted from your business revenue and expenses.
+Enter your business revenue and expenses to instantly calculate take-home income after National Health Insurance, National Pension, income tax, and resident tax are deducted.
+Includes quick reference figures for income levels like ¥6M-¥10M.
 Built for Japan's self-employed, unlike the employee-focused "Net Salary Calculator".

 National Health Insurance rate model (FY2026, Tokyo special wards)